-6 Further Explorations
+6. Further explorations

-The model laid-out in Section 4 is relatively simple and abstracts from various features that are prevalent in medium-scale general equilibrium models.
+The model laid out in Section 4 is relatively simple and abstracts from various features that are prevalent in medium-scale general equilibrium models.
 The simplicity of that model is necessary to obtain monotone effects of hiring and price frictions, which are visible in Figures 1 and 2, helping with the exposition of the forces at work.
-However, a drawback of such simplicity is that the effects of the mechanism explained in the previous Section are quantitatively meaningful only on the impact of the shock.
-One may wonder whether the results discussed above are robust to the inclusion of a richer set of assumptions, embracing for instance the conventional modelling of a matching function and of vacancy posting costs, and whether they can propagate beyond the quarter of impact.
-Hence we add these elements to the simple model of Section 4 together with a set of features that are common in larger scale general equilibrium models, such as investment adjustment costs, external habits in consumption, wage rigidity, trend inflation and indexation to past inflation.
-The results we get indicate that the mechanism explored above is indeed robust to these modifications, and that its propagation can extend well beyond
+However, a drawback of such simplicity is that the effects of the mechanism explained in the previous section are quantitatively meaningful only on the impact of the shock.
+So for in-

-18These results are reminescent of Head, Liu, Menzio, and Wright (2012), who develop a new-monetarist model where prices are sticky, and yet money is neutral.
+23These results are reminiscent of Head, Liu, Menzio, and Wright (2012), who develop a new monetarist model where prices are sticky, and yet money is neutral.
 They conclude that nominal rigidities do not necessarily imply that policy can exploit these rigidities.
 See Lagos, Rocheteau, and Wright (2017) for a survey of this class of models.
 We show that similar conclusions can be derived within a standard New Keynesian framework augmented with hiring frictions.
-An alternative dampening mechanism for the transmission of monetary policy shocks is provided by Melosi (2017), who shows that if economic agents are imperfectly informed about the state of the economy, monetary policy acts as a signalling device, hindering the transmission of the shocks to real variables.
+An alternative dampening mechanism for the transmission of monetary policy shocks is provided by Melosi (2017), who shows that if economic agents are imperfectly informed about the state of the economy, monetary policy acts as a signaling device, hindering the transmission of the shocks to real variables.